ciwen3/Public/python/steganography/README.md

 # This project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using this project.

-# Is Steganography Encryption?
-I know technically Steganography is not encryption but I couldn't think of a better word to use for the option to hide text or retrieve text at 3am.
-I am open to suggestions.
-For best protection all text to should be encrypted before entering it into this program.
-This program won't truly encrypt anything, it just obscures the data from obvious viewing.

 # Requirements:
 1. Pillow (PIL) for Python
 2. binascii